 Step #1 How to Identify the ORB Nr4

 The ORB pattern is defined as a trade taken at a fixed value of the opening range.

-The Opening Range Breakout trade is more effective if taken after an inside day that has its daily range smaller than the previous 3 days, which is what the Nr4 stands for.
-You have three candles followed by another candle with a daily range that's narrower than the previous three days.
+The Opening Range Breakout trade is more effective if taken after an inside day that has its daily range smaller than the previous 3 days.
+This is what the Nr4 stands for.
+You have three candles followed by another candle, with a daily range that's narrower than the previous three days.

 Note #2: The 4th day doesn’t necessarily need to be an inside day, it only needs to have its daily range smaller than the previous 3 days.
 However, inside days tend to produce higher success rates.